 - When not in use, close the damper to avoid warm air escaping up the chimney.

-7. Install smoke and carbon monoxide detectors
+7. Install and maintain smoke and carbon monoxide detectors

 8. Service your generator in case of power outages

 - Proper maintenance is critical to avoid the failure of a generator when it’s needed most.
 The time to maintain a generator is well before a major storm or disaster strikes (when professional assistance may be unavailable, power lines are down, and access roads are blocked).